zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 The district attorney in the United States’ legal s ystem has a lot of power to do a lot of different things, including deciding if some one is going to, we would use the expression, “stand trial,” meaning whether the pers on was going to have to go in front of a judge and a jury and defend himself.
 So,  district attorneys are government attorneys who are responsible for repres enting the government in, in this case, a criminal trial.

 Danny says that this trial is being conducted by a district attorney who’s on “a witch-hunt.”
 A “witch” (witch) is supposedly a woma n who has magical powers.
 Someone who is “on a hunt” (hunt) is looking for so mething, often something to kill or something to catch, such as an animal.
 We t alk about hunting deer or hunting cats.
 No, we don’t hunt cats, just kidding.
-The term “witch-hunt,” however, refers to the practice of looking for peop le to punish, not because they’ve done anything wrong, but because they are o f a different opinion or act in a different way than you do.
+The term “witch-hunt,” however, refers to the practice of looking for peop le to punish, not because they’ve done anything wrong, but because they are of a different opinion or act in a different way than you do.

 The idea of a witch-hunt goes back, at least in the  U.S., to the famous Salem witch trials, where several women were accused or w ere said to have been witches and were eventually arrested, and some of t hem killed.
 Nowadays, when someone talks about a witch-hunt, they’re usually t alking about someone, especially the government, trying to find people wh o are guilty, even though they’re not really guilty.